-This visa allows you to travel to the UK for leisure, business or private purposes and stay for up to 6 months.
-You can extend this to 11 months if you’r receiving private medical treatment or 12 months if you’re doing academic research.
+This visa allows you to travel to the UK for leisure, business, or private purposes and stay for up to 6 months.
+You can extend this to 11 months if you’re receiving private medical treatment or 12 months if you’re doing academic research.

 This visa costs £95.
 In some cases, it’s possible to apply to extend this visa if you need to stay in the UK for longer.
-However, the cost for an extension is £993.
+However, the cost of an extension is £993.

 You can apply for this visa as long as you can prove that you can support yourself for the duration of your stay.
 You will also need to provide a current passport or valid ID.
 Additional documents may need to be provided, depending on the purpose of your visit.

-The visa is also available as a long-term visitor visa, however you will only be able to stay for a maximum period of 6 months at a time.
+The visa is also available as a long-term visitor visa, however, you will only be able to stay for a maximum period of six months at a time.
 You’ll need to prove that you’re only visiting and not living in the UK on each visit.
 Costs for long-term visitor visas are: